outofoffice-inc/out-of-icecream/README.md

   - You can use the "Handoff" mode (bottom left hand corner) to get design details.
 - A shell of the web app has been provided.
 You will be expected to fill in whatever is necessary to complete the application.
   - We encourage you to use the existing directory structure.
+  - Stylesheets will require layout code, but visual design styles (button, typography, borders, backgrounds) are included to cut down redundant work.
+However, you are free to modify any files as you wish.

 ## Expected Features
 - Display all ice cream flavors provided in the mock data in `src/flavors.js`.
 This emulates a `fetch` call to an API on the parent.
 Therefore, this file should only be imported once.